 There are several methods for termite prevention.
 Using the proper materials and following good construction practices will ensure that your home won’t be a victim.
-A professional inspection of the home’s structure is a good idea, especially if the contractor used wood that’s not treated for termites.
+A professional inspection of the home’s structure would be a good idea, especially if the contractor uses wood that’s not treated for termites.
 A professional inspection can detect hidden termite colonies.
-If you have concerns, Visit Website for help.

 Prevent termite infestations by separating wood from the ground.
 Experts recommend keeping an 18-inch distance between the soil and wood to discourage termite attacks on wooden furniture and the foundation.
 Stones or cement can be placed on the soil to create a physical barrier between the two.
 Termites are attracted to moisture, and they cannot survive without it.
 Termite prevention begins with the environment around your home.

 Excess moisture is a major attraction for subterranean termites.
 Therefore, it’s vital to control the moisture level in your home.
 If your home is humid, consider installing an air conditioner or a dehumidifier.
 These two methods will help prevent termite infestations and keep pests at bay.
 In addition, you should also remove any cellulose materials from your home’s crawlspace.
 This way, you’ll be able to keep your home and its contents safe and dry.